-The Collective Agreement between TSC and the Teacher Union has a duration of three years and marks the implementation of the Professional Standards and Competencies for Teachers and School Leaders.
 The Agreement uses the teacher career path for the salary structure - possibly making Sierra Leone the first country in Africa that structured the salary of its teaching force in accordance with the career path introduced by the African Union Commission (2019a) Framework of Standards and Competencies.
-Wages and salaries for teachers are based on the four stages of the career path, namely New Teacher, Proficient,
+Wages and salaries for teachers are based on the four stages of the career path, namely New Teacher, Proficient, Highly Accomplished and Distinguished Teacher.
+It goes further to list qualifications that shall be classified in line with the career path.
+The basic structure of the career path is presented in Table 4.2.